 2. Step outside of your comfort zone.

-Think of something in your job that you have considered trying, but are feeling apprehensive about.
-For example, do you have an opportunity to try something new, such as training others, or speaking at a conference?
+For example, do you have an opportunity to try something new, such as training others or speaking at a conference?

 3. Engage with others.